iamVP7/mozwebext_book/manuscript/WebExtension_firstrun.markdown

 ### Step 5: Run the Extension

-For most of Extensions you will get the icon in the tool bar itself.
-So for this a page like icon will be coming at toolbar, if every code is run properly.
+For most of the Extensions you will get the icon in the toolbar itself.
+So for this, a page like an icon will be coming at the toolbar, if every code is run properly.
 Click on that icon.

 ![Choose the Zip file](images/extension_popup.png)

 So on Selecting any one of the three websites, it will open a new tab and open the site.
-As of now it is in static mode.
+As of now, it is in static mode.

-In future, based on user usage we can show top 3 websites there.
+In future, based on user usage we can show the top 3 websites there.

-Follow for amazing journey of Building WebExtensions.

 ## References